From the World Heritage inscription for the Historic Centre of Rome:

 Getting to Historic Centre of Rome

 If you want to go to the Historic Centre of Rome, you can travel via plane (for international tourists).
 There are two international airports in Rome: Leonardo da Vinci/Fiumicio International Airport or GB Pastine/Ciampino International Airport.
 From the airport, you can settle a private transfer to your hotel.
-Once in Rome, you will find a wide range of transportation options such as taxis or via railway to get to the historic centre of Rome.
+Once in Rome, you will find a wide range of transportation options such as taxis or via railway to get to the historic center of Rome.

 If you are coming from other parts of Italy, you can travel via train to get to the Historic Centre of Rome.
 Roma Termini is the main railway station of Rome.
 Hence, you must travel via this station.
 There are also several other railway stations to choose from in Rome.
 Finally, you can also drive to Rome from other parts of Italy.
 Driving to Rome is relatively easy.

 Plan on visiting the Historic Center of Rome?
 Here are the top sites, attractions or monuments that you must see:

 The Pantheon is one of the most notable tourist destinations in the historic center of Rome.
 It was a former Roman temple but is now converted into a church.
 The Pantheon’s construction was commissioned for by Augustus during his reign.
 However, it was Emperor Hadrian who saw the completion of the Pantheon.